YigitElma/YigitElma.github.io/_pages/about.md

 As you probably see on the left side (if you are on desktop), I'm Yiğit Günsür Elmacıoğlu.
 If you don't speak turkish, don't spend time trying to pronounce, it's a bit hard :relaxed: Just "Yee-it" is fine!
 </p>
 <p align="justify">
-I’m a senior mechanical engineering and physics double major undergraduate student at Boğaziçi University which is a highly prestigious school with most of its students placed in 0.1% in the nationwide exam.
+I’m a senior mechanical engineering and physics double major undergraduate student at Boğaziçi University, a highly prestigious school with most students scoring 0.1% on the nationwide exam.
 With a 3.90 GPA, I am currently the top student in the mechanical engineering department.
-My systematic and aesthetic problem-solving abilities are the key factors of my success which are acquired after years of observation of 2 architects <sup><i><b>mom&sister</b></i></sup> and a computer engineer <sup><i><b>father</b></i></sup>, my life-long mentors.
+My systematic and aesthetic problem-solving abilities form a substantial part of my personality, acquired after years of observation of 2 architects<sup><i><b>mom&sister</b></i></sup> and a computer engineer<sup><i><b>father</b></i></sup>, my life-long mentors.
 </p>
 <p align="justify">
 The content here will definitely change later on.
 Stay tuned for more!